turingschool/curriculum/source/topics/extract_ratings_service.markdown

 -[x] edit fails (incorrect params)
 -[ ] edit fails (window of opportunity closed)
 -[ ] view all the ratings for a product

+Also, there are bugs:
+A user can currently edit other people's ratings, if they have the id.

 ### Using Capybara